socketry/utopia/plan.md

 - whether `use` accepts classes, objects, or both.
 - whether `run Utopia::Content, root: ...` instantiates the app automatically.
-- whether response tuples are accepted during migration.
 - whether `close` is propagated through the stack.
 - whether middleware may return `nil` to pass through.
 - whether middleware may mutate `request.path_info`.
-- how legacy Rack middleware is wrapped explicitly, if supported.

 Do not try to preserve Rack middleware compatibility in the core Utopia stack.
-Provide Rack compatibility through an optional adapter if needed.

 ## Programmatic Applications